TheRealNin/ns2-rebirth/mvm.md

 ## Update for Jan 3

-* Rooms will start with powernodes destroyed!
-If a room starts the game with a marine building or a dynamic prop (like a fan or robot arm), it will start powered.
+* Except for each team's initial spawns, rooms will start with powernodes destroyed

 ## Update for Dec 23